pmo48/note-taker/README.md

 ### What other contact info do you have?

 I can be contacted via email at pmoriarty100@gmail.com if you have any additional questions.

-### Where can I see a demo?

-See a demo tutorial here - https://drive.google.com/file/d/1g6LnK2aVnNFFY0Ps_cxkPpqVgyeqmXwb/view